purescript/documentation/guides/Getting-Started.md

 The compiler will display several warnings about missing type declarations.
 In general it is considered good practice to provide explicit type signatures.
 In this guide, they are left out for brevity.
 In the absence of type signatures, the PureScript compiler infers types automatically but will remind us to consider adding them.

-### Writing a Test Suite
+## Writing a Test Suite

 To test our code, we'll use the `assert` library:

     spago install assert

-Modify the `test/Main.purs` file, and add the following code:
+Replace the contents of the `test/Main.purs` file with the following code:

 ```purescript
 module Test.Main where